j-rob16/Group-JavaScript-React-Project/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 This project was developed over 7 days as part of the Professional Software Development course with Codeclan.
 It was built as a group with a MERN stack, using Test Driven Development.
+The concept for the project was to develop an educational website/app for the BBC, to educate teenagers (11-15yrs) about the solar system.
+The application pulls in data about the solar system from https://api.le-systeme-solaire.net/en/.
+The data from this API is used as search terms to pull in data and pictures from the NASA api simultaneously.
+The application currently contains three pages.
+- The first page displays an info-graphic about the planets in our solar system.
+- The second page contains a playable quiz.
+The answers given and score are saved to the database.
+- The third page utilises data from the api to construct some educational charts with the chart.js library.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>